 Recent headlines around the globe have proclaimed the results of an Australian study of a combination of oral immunotherapy and probiotics a “breakthrough” and a potential “cure” for peanut allergy.

-The Australian research, conducted by physicians from the Murdoch Childrens Research Institute, is a follow-up study that aimed to assess long-term results of a combination therapy in which patients with peanut allergy underwent both standard OIT, which aims to desensitize those with peanut allergy through the ingestion of specified doses of peanut, while they also took large doses of a probiotic culture (Lactobacillus rhamnosus).
+The Australian research, conducted by physicians from the Murdoch Childrens Research Institute, is a follow-up study that aimed to assess long-term results of a combination therapy.
+In this treatment, patients with peanut allergy underwent both standard OIT, which aims to desensitize those with peanut allergy through the consumption of specified doses of peanut, while they also took large doses of a probiotic culture (Lactobacillus rhamnosus).
 The combination therapy is called PPOIT.

 Although the Canadian researchers find elements of the work interesting, they take big issue with statements such as the Institute’s news release heralding the new study as “the strongest evidence yet that a cure may be possible for peanut allergy.”